-In addition to buying it, Americans like to eat it, so much so that they eat about 1.5 billion pounds of peanut butter and other peanut products every year.
+In addition to buying it, Americans like to eat it, so much so that they consume about 1.5 billion pounds of peanut butter and other peanut products every year.
 The most popular is the good ‘ole peanut butter and jelly sandwich, and a child will eat about 1,500 PB&J sandwiches before they get out of high school.
 The debate over which is better, creamy or crunchy, is always a hot one, but creamy just edges crunchy as the most preferred.
-60% prefer creamy according to the National Peanut Board.
+60% prefer creamy, according to the National Peanut Board.

-John Harvey Kellogg, of cereal fame, took it a step further, first by patenting a process to produce a creamier version, and second by touting its health benefits across the country as a new vegetarian form of food.
-He may have even influenced George Washington Carver (the famous developer of many uses of the peanut) when he talked about the health benefits at a lecture he gave at the Tuskegee Institute in Alabama where Carver was in attendance.
+John Harvey Kellogg, of cereal fame, took it a step further, first by patenting a process to produce a creamier version, and second, by touting its health benefits across the country as a new vegetarian form of food.
+He may have even influenced George Washington Carver (the famous developer of many uses of the peanut) when he talked about the health benefits at a lecture he gave at the Tuskegee Institute in Alabama, where Carver was in attendance.
 It’s not known if this piqued Carver’s true interest in the peanut, however.
 In addition, snack food maker, George Bayle, is also credited with a hand in peanut butter’s surge because he was making peanut butter as early as 1894.

-But peanut butter doesn’t stop there.
-If you have a hankering for a decadent dose of peanut butter, then try the most expensive peanut butter and jelly sandwich in the world.
-For $299 you can eat a Golden Gourmet PB&J Sandwich from Red’s Golden Gourmet in Point Loma, California.
-It has egg brioche bread with natural peanut butter, fresh blueberries, bananas, cherry jam, bacon, and honey.
-Two 24K gold toothpicks, made by the House of Solid Gold, hold each side together, and they also come with their own black leather toothpick holders.
-Now that’s a sandwich.
+The sandwich took the title from the previous record holder, the Golden Gourmet PB&J Sandwich from the now-closed Red’s Golden Gourmet in Point Loma, California.
+It cost $299 and had egg brioche bread with natural peanut butter, fresh blueberries, bananas, cherry jam, bacon, and honey.
+Two 24K gold toothpicks, made by the House of Solid Gold, held each side together, and they also came with their own black leather toothpick holders.

 Why so expensive?
-The National Institute of Standards and Technology’s peanut butter is the gold standard for all other peanut butters to be measured.
+The National Institute of Standards and Technology’s peanut butter is the gold standard for all other peanut butter to be measured.
 It has a precise analysis of the peanut butter’s makeup, including the nutritional composition of vitamins, fats, minerals, and amino acids, as well as the carcinogens produced by the mold in the peanut crops.
-Manufacturers of peanut butter use it for quality control and as a control to their own products, so its never really eaten.
-I assume you could if you really wanted to shell out the money for the quintessential peanut butter, but I’ll just go with the grocery variety.
+Manufacturers of peanut butter use it for quality control and as a control to their own products, so it’s never really eaten.
+I assume you could if you really wanted to shell out the money for the quintessential peanut butter, but it’s recommended to go with the grocery variety.